silverleaf321/test-go-brrr/CANaryCBackend-main/README.md

 -c --> Compress input file with Homebrew and Brotli Compression algorithms -p --> Parses input file to a csv
 -a --> Compress input file with Homebrew and Brotli Compression algorithms and Parses input file to a csv (DEFAULT IF NO OPTIONS SELECTED)
--r __ --> Set report rate to __ (DEFAULT 100Hz)
+-r __ --> Set report rate to __ (DEFAULT 100Hz) (ONLY 1kHz AND 100Hz ALLOWED)
 Must always input a Log file path (unless -h is first argument) Must always input a DBC file path if parsing to csv

-7/23/24
+11/20/24 - Brandon Kim

+-Fixed case sensitivity of file extensions
+-Integrated Brotli configured for Windows machines (?)
+-Still needs testing

+7/24/24

 Optimizations:
 -

 New Features:
--
+-Passing in a Brotli compressed file will automatically uncompress if selected to parse it

 Bug Fixes:
--
+-Compress step added NULL channels to csv log

 Notes:
--Should add an verbose argument so that user can choose to see time and data stats -Parsing a Brotli compressed file not working
--If multiple log files or DBC files are submitted, the last one will be selected for each type -Optimizing trailing 0's wont work for scaling values that aren't 0.1, 0.5, 0.01, 0.001 or wild number like 10.1 -Selected report rates untested for values other than 1000, 100 (values other than these aren't valid) -End of data may be cut off due to compressed file
+-Should add an verbose argument so that user can choose to see time and data stats -If multiple log files or DBC files are submitted, the last one will be selected for each type -Optimizing trailing 0's wont work for scaling values that aren't 0.1, 0.5, 0.01, 0.001 or wild number like 10.1 -End of data may be cut off due to compressed file

 7/23/24